bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 ### Domain Models

+> For entity naming conventions in domain models, see [Entity Naming](modelling_standards_and_conventions.md#entity-naming-general-rules) in Modelling Standards and Conventions.

 Under Domain-Centric Design, domains are authoritative for their information definitions.
 They own concept meanings, define lifecycle rules, and act as the system of semantic truth for their scope.

 A **Domain Model** describes business concepts relevant to a domain, including: